peering-manager/peering-manager/docs/templating/filters.md

 ### `tags`

-For any objects having tags, it will give back only tags in an iterable structure.
+Returns an iterable structure for all tags assigned to an object.

 Example:
 ```